monkcs/Robotix/README.md

 Functionally
 ------------

 The Robotix library uses the C# wrapper [WiringPiSharp](https://github.com/monkcs/WiringPiSharp) to access and call Gordon's [WiringPi](http://wiringpi.com "WiringPi homepage") library.
-So everything *WiringPi* can do, Robotix can call in a more "manage" way.

 The pin classes gives you abillity to: